danielzmeow/Swift-Tutorial/README.md

 # Swift Tutorial

+This repository contains the notes and codes I've compiled while progressing through my learning journey of Swift and SwiftUI.

-# Developer in Swift Tutorials
+# Develop in Swift

-## Explore Xcode
+## Chapter I: Explore Xcode

-`String` represents the text type in Swift.
-The consequences of modifier will influence the final UI shown in actual app.
+In Swift, the `String` type is used to denote text. **Modifiers** applied consequences to this type can ultimately impact how the UI appears in a real application.

 ```Swift
 //With padding